-At Barney’s Electric, we want you to have complete confidence in your electrical system and in the service you are receiving with us.
+At Barney’s Electric we want you to have complete confidence in your electrical system and in the service, you are receiving with us.
 Below you will find some of the most common questions we answer on a daily basis.
 If we can assist you in any way, please feel free to contact us at 972-771-9464.
-You may also request services from this site.

 Why do my lights dim briefly when a major appliance is being utilized?

 The dimming of your lights is a result of the appliance’s motor drawing too much power when initially starting.
 This is perfectly normal unless the lights stay dim.

 Is my fuse box safe?

 Fuses are very safe when used as they are designed.
 Fuses become unsafe when they are purposely overloaded or higher than the specified fuse size that is used.
 If you are concerned about your fuse box or any fuses, Barney’s Electric will be happy to inspect it for you and let you know if any repairs are needed.

 I live in the East Dallas area.
 Do you service my area?

 Barney’s Electric provides retail, commercial, industrial, and residential electrical services to the southeast Dallas area including the cities of Dallas, Fate, Forney, Garland, Heath, Josephine, Lavon, Mesquite, Murphy, Nevada, Plano, Richardson, Rockwall, Rowlett, Royse City, Sachse, Sunnyvale, Terrell, and Wylie.

 Can I replace an existing light fixture with a ceiling fan/light?

 The only prerequisite is that an electrical box be installed in the ceiling that is approved to support the added weight of the new fan.
 Contact Barney’s Electric today at 972-771-9464 and we will hook you up.